GuyWithTheGlasses/absence-note/README.md

 9. Run "npm install forever"
 10. Clone the repo and navigate into directory
 11. Create a file called ownerstartup.sh
-12. Copy and paste the following into the file
+12. Copy and paste the following into the file -things omitted for obvious reasons

     export env=development
     export PORT=80